North Cascades National Park: Water features

 More than 500 lakes and ponds are located within North Cascades National Park.
 Many of these are devoid of fish, not uncommon in steep terrain where fish may not be able to access high altitude waterways.
 Around 240 of these lakes exist in the higher elevations and stocking of some of these lakes with fish has been ongoing since the late 19th century.
 Fishing in these lakes, which, without fish stocking, do not have native fish, is part of the area's economy and tourism.
 In 2008 an Environmental Impact Statement was produced that examined whether these lakes should continue to be stocked, and if so, what the impact would be on native species such as salamanders and other aquatic life.
 The North Cascades National Park Service Complex Fish Stocking Act, signed in 2014, directs the NPS to allow stocking of non-reproducing fish in no more than 42 lakes, making it the only national park to continue to stock non-native fish in park lakes.
 The prior decision not to continue to stock the lakes with fish was part of a larger debate about what "natural" means in reference to national parks.

 Hundreds of creeks and streams and several rivers originate within the park.
 The streams at higher elevation are often directly supplied by meltwater from glaciers, and they carry finely ground rock particles commonly referred to as glacial flour.
 Turning the water a turquoise hue at times, this finely ground powder remains suspended in lakes the creeks flow into, also causing some of them to appear turquoise.
 Thunder Creek is particularly well known for this attribute, as it is supplied melt water from dozens of glaciers and transports the suspended particles into Diablo Lake.

-The Skagit River divides the park into the north and south districts; it lies outside the park boundaries, but some of the creeks and streams that supply it originate within the park; the Baker River is the largest of these tributaries.
+The Skagit River divides the park into the north and south districts; it lies within the Ross Lake NRA and outside of the national park boundaries, but some of the creeks and streams that supply it originate within the national park; the Baker River is the largest of these tributaries.
 The Skagit River is the largest river that flows into Puget Sound to the west, and the dams located in Ross Lake National Recreation Area and impounding other lakes adjacent to the park supply nearly 90 percent of the electricity used in Seattle.
 Other important rivers that originate in the park include the Chilliwack, Nooksack and the Stehekin rivers.